Managing Studies

 What You'll Learn

-- Creating new studies
+- Creating and configuring new studies

-- Activating and deactivating studies
+- When and how to pause studies

 - Study settings and configuration